LJPZebra/thesis_bg/readme.md

 directly with FastTrack.
 The others had to undergo a specific individual pre-processing before being analyzed.
-Two movies with too many occlusions were discarded (HXB_001 and ZFL_001) because they could not be analyzed with FastTrack.
+Two movies with too many occlusions were discarded (HXB_001 and ZFL_001) because they could not be analyzed with FastTrack nor by any other software.
 The remaining 39 films could be analyzed with FastTrack without difficulty.
 The Kuhn-Munkres algorithm being of complexity $O(n^3)$ the calculation time is generally quite fast.
 Each film was then manually corrected using the built-in tool to get the ground-truth tracking.

 FastTrack is designed to keep the post-processing phase as light as possible.
 However, this phase workload varies greatly depending on the